-Communication through Body and Eye Language, Gestures and Movements!
+How To Communicate, Through Body and Eye Language, Gestures and Movements

-- Have you ever wondered, how the mother understands
+Have you ever wondered, as to how the mother understands?

------when the child is uncomfortable, due to the clothes;
+When the child is uncomfortable, due to the clothes or other factors?

------Even when the kids grow up, parents understand their needs and emotions just by having a look at their eyes or body posture.
+Even when the kids grow up, parents understand their needs and emotions, merely by having a look, at their eyes or body posture.

-- Another example is When an interview is under process, a candidate is also judged by his/ her body language, besides what they are speaking in answer to the questions posed to them.
+- Another example is, when an interview is under process, a candidate is also judged by his or her body language.
+This may be besides, what they are speaking, in answer to the questions posed to them.

-- It is not quite uncommon to observe the body language of two different individuals engaged in crucial discussions, whether at family level, community level, national or International level.
+- It is quite common, to observe the body language, of two different individuals, engaged in crucial discussions, whether at the family level, the community level, the national, or the International level.

-All these examples are stated to emphasize the fact that besides verbal conversations, we also communicate through our Eyes and our Body.
+All these examples are stated here, to emphasize the fact, that besides verbal conversations, we also communicate through our Eyes, and our Body.

 According to Wikipedia, "Body language refers to various forms of nonverbal communication, where in a person may reveal clues as to some unspoken intention or feeling through their physical behavior.
 These behaviors include (but are not limited to) facial expressions, body posture, gestures, eye movement, touch and the use of space."